logankeenan/api-definition/README.md

 ##### Filtering
 When accessing a collection, a client might want to filter by properties on the resource.
 The RESTful way to do this is to use a query string made up of individual key-value parameters, which is appended to the URI for the resource collection.

-To filter `products` by category, the URI might look like this: `/products?category=salsa`.
-Multiple query parameters are separated by an ampersand, so to filter products by both category and color, the URI is `/products?category=salsa&color=red`.
-Notice that like the URIs for items and collections, we value human readability for query parameters as well.
-We could've used the `categoryId` and `colorId`, but those are difficult to remember and require knowledge of the mapping between ids and strings.
+To filter `products` by a category id, the URI might look like this: `/products?categoryId=1`.
+Multiple query parameters are separated by an ampersand, so to filter products by both category and color, the URI is `/products?categoryId=1&colorId=2`.
+If we want to filter by multiple values for the same property, we just include the query parameter as many times as necessary (ex: `/products?colorId=1&colorId=2`).

 ##### Subset
 You may have a requirement that clients be allowed to specify a subset of a collection when no filtering meets their needs.